SwiftCode123/TryHackMe-Room-Writeups/README.md

 TryHackMe: https://tryhackme.com/

-This repository contains all my public write-ups for TryHackMe.
-I aim to keep all write-ups well formatted, structured, and easy to follow
+This repository contains all my public TryHackMe write-ups, including walkthroughs and CTF challenge solutions.
+I aim to keep each write-up well-formatted, structured, and easy to follow

+> **Note:** Rooms marked with the 🚩 icon are CTF-style challenges rather than standard walkthroughs
 ---

 ## Content